 As with most things, there is not a one-size-fits-all reward program that will work for every company.
 Research must be done to determine the specific requirements and expectations a particular company will need for its program to succeed.
 One company may be focusing on safety goals, while another is aiming at bottom-line results.

-Focusing in on a particular worker group or team is another strategy that can be used to boost the ROI.
+Focusing on a particular workgroup or team is another strategy that can be used to boost ROI.
 People have different likes and dislikes, the same holds true with employee groups.
-Finding the incentives that will be most effective for a particular group of workers will help ensure the programs success.
+Finding the incentives that will be most effective for a particular group of workers will help ensure the program's success.
 Companies may also generalize the incentives based on the particular field; designers of software may appreciate programs based on product development.

 Another strategy that can have a positive impact on employee motivation and performance is enhancing the workplace environment.
 Creating a pleasant working environment, offering work-at-home incentives, or allowing flexible work hours are incentives that will boost employee morale.

 It is important though to realize that an effective reward program should recognize top workers for their successes.
 Bienstock notes that while, “everyone should have the same opportunity, but that does not mean everybody should get the same payout."